Best Carry Trade Strategy – The $14 Trillion Trade

 Step# 2: The technical trend needs to confirm the positive carry trade direction

-If we want to capture the positive carry trade we need to be long NZD/CHF.
+If we want to capture the positive carry trade we need to belong to NZD/CHF.
 But if we want to also benefit from the currency exchange rate appreciation we need to wait to have favorable bullish conditions.

 The most favorable bullish conditions are when NZD/CHF trades above the 200-day EMA.